EwanLyon/basic-csgo-hud/README.md

 For killfeed and player firing indicators on the mini map:

-* [HLAE](https://www.advancedfx.org/download/) I recommed understanding what this program does if you haven't used it before
+* [HLAE](https://www.advancedfx.org/download/) I recommend understanding what this program does if you haven't used it before

 ### Installing